 What is an API?

 API is the Internet technology that allows integrating applications regardless of where they physically reside.
 This could be on a local server or in the cloud.
 You can google API and come up with a plethora of information and get buried in the weeds very quickly.
 Here is one example I thought was pretty understandable.

 A breakdown of APIs and nonprofits

 As discussed in the Takeaways article, one of the key expectations of software users is to integrate applications.
 For example, the accounting manager expects transaction data from donations or from an outside payroll system to flow seamlessly into the accounting system without manual intervention.
 All major accounting software vendors, Abila included, have or are developing APIs for this purpose.
 Once the API is in place, other developers can write programs that directly and actively interact with the accounting application through the latter’s API, resulting in the two applications figuratively talking to each other.

-In contrast, when the Abila MIP API includes the AR functionality (late this year) the data can flow automatically.
-When a new customer – or member – record is created or changed in the originating system the customer file will be updated, leaving the same audit trail as if entered manually or imported.
-When invoices or payments are recorded in the membership system MIP will be updated with entries into an unposted journal.
+In contrast, when the Abila MIP API includes the AR functionality, the data can flow automatically.
+When a new customer or member record is created or changed in the originating system, the customer file will be updated.
+This will leave the same audit trail as if entered manually or imported.
+When invoices or payments are recorded in the membership system, MIP will be updated with entries into an unposted journal.